Hassan-Ibrahim-1/Lox/README.md

-# An implementation of Lox from the book Crafting Interpreters in C#
+# An implementation of the Lox Programming Language
 ## Added Features
 - Ternary operator
 - Static methods